 I designed and built my house on a beautiful, low key, uninhabited beach.
-We have neighbors now, but itʻs usually deserted.
+We have neighbors now, but still a deserted beach.

 Iʻve been doing this for years, but I am NOT a "B&B" or a "Vacation Rental".
 So, there is no charge and none is asked or implied.
 If you want to help us to share the Aloha Spirit, there's a drop box in case you want to leave a gift to help us continue to share our beautiful island with others (and if you do leave a gift, all of it goes for maintenance, repairs, etc, and I will forward a chunk of it to our government to help them with their/our expenses of your visit).

 There's 2 bedrooms, each with a double bed, TV & Wi-Fi, that share a full bath.
 On the deck is a pull-out couch and the living room has double padded bench seating that can sleep 2-3 more.
-Thereʻs even some futons and inflatable mattresses when a whole team takes over the place for races and tournaments.
+Thereʻs even some futons and inflatable mattresses when a whole team takes over the place for outrigger canoe races and soccertournaments.

 We share the kitchen and the common areas and washer/dryer, so its more like being housemates, only I furnish all the stuff we use.
 There's also a separate back entrance for more privacy and quick access to the beach.

 There's lots to do on Molokai (click on the links http://visitmolokai.com and http://www.molokai.com will give you a good idea) or borrow our kayaks, paddle straight out and commune with the honu (turtles) or just sit back on the beach, watch whales jumping and fish schooling, enjoy the the sun and do…. nothing.